-^{}Note Java's Double.valueOf is particular about capitalisation, so additional code is needed to parse all VCF infinite/NaN values.
+\Note Java's Double.valueOf is particular about capitalisation, so additional code is needed to parse all VCF infinite/NaN values.

-- A: The field has one value per alternate allele.
-The values must be in the same order as listed in the ALT column (described in section 1.6). - R: The field has one value for each possible allele, including the reference.
-The order of the values must be the reference allele first, then the alternate alleles as listed in the ALT column. - G: The field has one value for each possible genotype.
+- G: The field has one value for each possible genotype.
 The values must be in the same order as prescribed in section 1.6.2 (see GENOTYPE ORDERING). - . (dot): The number of possible values varies, is unknown or unbounded.